stevez86/sudoku-solver-public/README.md

 ### Release 1: Test for multiple cases and add reporting

-The first five puzzles in `sudoku_puzzles.txt` can be solved with basic logic by identifying when a square has only one possible value.
+Make sure your solver works for all 5 of the simple puzzles included in the `sudoku_puzzles.txt` file.
+The first five puzzles are 'simple' and can be solved with basic logic by identifying when a square has only one possible value.
 The successive puzzles in the file are increasingly more difficult.
-Make sure your solver works for all 5 of the simple puzzles.

 What happens when your solver reaches a puzzle it cannot solve?
 Stuck in an infinite loop?  **Upgrade your solver so it reports when it encounters a puzzle that is beyond it's algorithmic capability, and ends gracefully.**